 Address: 555 Guadalupe Canyon Parkway, Brisbane, California

-Encompassing over 18,000 acres near Oakland in the East Bay, Redwood Regional Park is a popular place to get away from the crowds.
-With nearly 40 miles of trails and the largest intact stand of redwood trees in the East Bay, the Skyline Gate Staging Area in the northwest corner of the park is a good first place to head to see some big trees.
+Redwood Regional Park encompasses over 18,000 acres near Oakland in the East Bay and it's a popular place to get away from the crowds.
+The Skyline Gate Staging Area in the northwest corner of the park is a good first place to head to see some big trees.
 This easy-to-reach trailhead is on the east side of Oakland, less than 10 miles from downtown.

 Heading on either the Stream Trail adjacent to Redwood Creek, or either direction on the East and West Ridge Trail, provides a relatively flat grade to follow.
 Check out a trail map before visiting.
 Several junctions along the Stream and West Ridge Trail make for variable distance looped hikes.